flycheck/docker-tools/README.md

 There is a third image in [flycheck/flycheck][], `all-tools-and-emacs-cask`.
 This one is never pushed anywhere; it is built and used directly on Travis in order to run our integration tests.
+See the [Flycheck manual][manual:run-integ] on how to use that image to run the integration tests locally.

 ## How to add a tool